aie-l/Search_Interspeech/README.md

 The tool is tested on python 3.9 and is quite slow, as it is doing lookups and reconstruction of URLs from DOIs.

+Note: This is still in development, so please do submit issues and pull requests for bugs and fixes!

 ## Use

 1. Download the git repository.